Cetirizine 10mg Hay Fever & Allergy Relief - 30 Tablets

 Do not drive, operate machinery or ride a bike if you suffer drowsiness, dizziness or any other adverse effects which may impair your ability to think or see clearly.

-The active ingredient contained in this medicine is cetirizine hydrochloride.
+The main active ingredient within this medicine is: Certirizine hydrochloride

 How it works - get your medicine in 3 simple steps